 What you will learn

-This course will provide you with an understanding of engineering in relation to competition cars.
+This course will provide you with an understanding of engineering in relation to competition vehicles.
 Valuable to those with non-engineering backgrounds who are studying subjects such as electronics, physics and applied mathematics.
 If you are studying mechanical engineering, it should help you place this understanding in the context of motorsport.

 - An overview of competition vehicle types